-In the audit report of the previous year, several issues were raised under the Report on Lawfulness and Effectiveness in Use of Public Resource, and Report on Effectiveness of Internal Controls, Risk Management and Governance.
-However, Management had not resolved the issues as at 30 June, 2022.
+In the audit report of the previous year, several issues were raised under the Report on Financial Statements, Report on Lawfulness and Effectiveness in Use of Public Resource, and Report on Effectiveness of Internal Controls, Risk Management and Governance.
+However, Management had not resolved the issues as at 30 June, 2023.